CagriCatik/STM32-HW-Design-with-KiCAD/webpage/docs/03_PCB_Layout/01_KiCad_PCB-Setup.md

-# PCB Layout and Routing Setup in KiCad
+# PCB Layout and Routing Setup

 Creating a reliable and manufacturable Printed Circuit Board (PCB) is a critical step in bringing your electronic designs to life.
 This documentation provides a comprehensive guide to setting up PCB layout and routing in KiCad, specifically tailored for an STM32-based design.
 By following these detailed instructions, you will ensure that your PCB design adheres to best practices, maintains signal integrity, and meets manufacturing requirements.